Harvest Activities in Sonoma County

 Autumn is a magical time in Sonoma Wine Country - the culmination of the year-long growing process.
 The vineyards turn from green to gold to red, providing fall foliage that rivals New England.
 Fall means the days are mild to hot, but cool nights prevail.
 Winegrapes are harvested, crushed (more of a gentle press), and loaded into tanks to start the fermentation process.

 The vineyard tours are short in length — not more than a mile — and are created for all ages to enjoy.
 After the walks, you can taste wines from the vineyards.
-There is no charge for the vineyard tour, but each winery may charge tasting fees.
+There is no charge for the vineyard tour, but each winery will charge tasting fees.

-And fall in Sonoma County is not just about the vineyards and grapes.
+Fall in Sonoma County is not just about the vineyards and grapes.
 With the countywide emphasis on farm-to-table eating, restaurants revise their menus to reflect the harvest of autumn vegetables.

 For even more autumn options, check our Sonoma County Calendar of Events for current dates and information.